AzureLeMoon/DigikalaChallenge/README.md

 sudo systemctl enable bird
 ```

-The bird router is configured by introducing the `edge` server as a neighbor and specifiying the Network interfaces to use and then exporting these routes into system routes. packet forwarding between interfaces also needs to be enabled using `sysctl -w net.ipv4.ip_forward=1`
+The bird router is configured by introducing the `edge` server as a neighbor and specifying the Network interfaces to use and then exporting these routes into system routes. packet forwarding between interfaces also needs to be enabled using `sysctl -w net.ipv4.ip_forward=1`

 Wwe run this script in our vagrant file using the shell provisioner
 ```ruby